balen/culture/README.md

 ## Development

-First create a local envirnment file n the project directory call `.env`.
+First create a local envirnment file n the project directory call `.envrc`.
 It should look similar to this

     export DB_PORT=5432
     export POSTGRES_USER=culture